 According to some observers (David Lepeska, Svante Cornell), since the Justice and Development Party (AKP) came to power in 2002, the mission of the Diyanet has changed — from one of exercising state oversight over religious affairs and ensuring that religion did not challenge the Turkish republic’s “ostensibly secular identity”, to that of promoting mainstream Hanafi Sunni Islam, “a conservative lifestyle at home, and projecting “Turkish Islam abroad”

-India, on the other hand, chose the model of passive secularism to make space for the multitude of religious practices already in place in the country since ages, and it went along with the framing of “united in diversity” of the Gandhi (India’s founding father), Nehru (India’s first Prime Minister) the other founding figures of the post-British state.
+India, rather wanting to embody the diversity by taxonomy approach of the US, chose the model of passive secularism to make space for the multitude of religious practices already in place in the country since ages.
+This went along well with the framing of “united in diversity” of Gandhi (India’s founding father), Nehru (India’s first Prime Minister), and the other founding figures of the post-colonial state.

 1.4.
 Crypto Laïcité

 In our blockchain rhetoric, when we use the term, autonomous software, are we claiming that it allows us to be free from the human peskiness (think of TTP), thereby, being free to have “[c]ompletely non-reversible transactions” since “[w]ith the possibility of reversal, the need for trust spreads”?